serggoogle/PlantIQ/README.md

-# Plant Monitoring Platform 🍃🌿☘️
+# PlantIQ 🍃🌿☘️
-> A modernized monitoring system that provides insight to a plants lifecylce 🩺
+> A modernized monitoring system that provides insight to a plants lifecylce 🩺♻️

 ## Table of Contents
 <!-- "## " is H2.
 Use this section for easy navigation in large READMEs -->